Automotive guide

 How to Estimate the True Cost of Owning a Car

 The price on a window sticker or listing is only one part of car ownership.
-A useful estimate includes the monthly payment, fuel, routine maintenance, possible repairs, registration costs, insurance, and how the vehicle may hold value over time.
+A useful estimate includes the monthly payment or cash cost, fuel, insurance, registration, taxes, routine maintenance, a repair reserve, and how the vehicle may hold value over time.
+Use the same mileage and ownership period for every estimate so the numbers are easier to compare.

 Start with the purchase and financing numbers